stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

 that level of specialization, obviously today, that's utter nonsense.
 [6796](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=6796.62s)

-you couldn't have a representative understand  the issues of nuclear deterrents and the electrical grid and dead zones in the ocean and manufacturing chemicals and all those things. so you're supposed to have subcommittees that figure that out. but we could identify lengthily the problems in that system, but there is a place where the total complexity of the [[decision making]]
+you couldn't have a representative understand  the issues of nuclear deterrents and the electrical grid and [[dead zone|dead zones]] in the ocean and manufacturing chemicals and all those things. so you're supposed to have subcommittees that figure that out. but we could identify lengthily the problems in that system, but there is a place where the total complexity of the [[decision making]]